ajay-bj/simple-node-js-react-npm-app/README.md

 jenkins2 is with docker build, push to docker hub

+for cleaning work space use :  cleanWs()   // <--- This cleans up the workspace

 # for clearing docker built container and images

 docker stop <container>